natapone/vagrant_python/README.md

-# vagrant_ubuntu
+# vagrant_python
-Vagrant box for Perl development on Ubuntu 14.04
+Vagrant box for Python on Ubuntu